Tranmere (Tas.)

 Tranmere lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Tranmere (Tas.) had an estimated population of around 2,707 as of Feb 2026.
-This reflects an increase of 489 people (22.0%) since the 2021 Census, which reported a population of 2,218 people.
-The change is inferred from the resident population of 2,690 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 75 validated new addresses since the Census date.
-This level of population equates to a density ratio of 949 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The suburb's 22.0% growth since the 2021 census exceeded the SA4 region (4.9%), along with Greater Hobart, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 69.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Tranmere (Tas.) was around 2,730 as of May 2026.
+This figure reflects an increase of 512 people since the 2021 Census, which recorded a population of 2,218.
+The change is inferred from AreaSearch's estimated resident population of 2,715 in June 2025 and additional validated new addresses since the Census date.
+This results in a population density ratio of 957 persons per square kilometer, in line with averages seen across locations assessed by AreaSearch.
+Tranmere's growth of 23.1% since the 2021 Census exceeded the SA4 region (3.9%) and Greater Hobart, marking it as a growth leader.
+Overseas migration contributed approximately 69.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth is projected for the suburb, with an expected expansion by 453 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimates, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is expected for statistical areas across the nation, with Tranmere projected to expand by 623 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 22.3% over the 16-year period.

 Frequently Asked Questions - Population